paulsayad/Tip-Calculator/README.md

 # tip_calculator
 # Pre-work - Tip Calculator

-Tip Calculator is a tip calculator application for iOS.
+A tip calculator application for iOS.

 Submitted by: Paul Sayad